 - Availability is unpredictable and varies among our six locations.
-An estimated wait time may be supplied to you when your application is submitted.
+We may supply you with an estimated time frame when you submit your application.

-If you are interested in receiving care at Maine Veterans’ Homes, we recommend you get on the waitlist whether you are ready for care or not.
+If you're interested in receiving care at Maine Veterans’ Homes, we recommend you get on the waitlist whether you are ready for care or not.
 That way, once you’re on the waitlist, we will stay in touch with you about your care and our availability.

-- When a vacancy occurs, our admission team contacts individuals on the waitlist.
-If at the time of the notification you decline the offer to move, you can remain on the list or be removed if your circumstances have changed.
+- When a vacancy occurs, our admission team will contact whoever is next on the waitlist.
+If you decline the offer to move, you can either stay the list or be removed if your circumstances have changed.